 Leadership at HBU -

-Throughout the fall and spring semesters, students who want to grow their leadership skills can attend programs such as monthly Leadership Challenges or get involved in a student organization.
-Freshmen can also apply to the President's Leadership Institute which combines leadership development with networking opportunities all the way through graduation.
+Throughout the fall and spring semesters, students who want to grow their leadership skills can get involved in a student organization.
+Freshmen can also apply to the Freshman Council which combines leadership development with networking opportunities.

 Mission Munchies -